 In early September 2003, each Discipline Workgroup met for a facilitated working session to develop a discipline specific strategy with formal goals, objectives and implementation steps according to the five solution areas (e.g., planning, organizing, equipping, training and exercising).
 The Discipline Group Leader was responsible for having the Discipline Group review and comment on the session's products, prepared by one of five private consultants hired by the Boston Urban Area Working Group to facilitate these sessions, prior to inclusion into the overall Boston UASI Strategy.
 The goal specific objectives and the implementation steps identified by each discipline group were then collated and collapsed into a formal document by a representative from the Boston Urban Area Working Group, which streamlined common objectives identified by each of the ten discipline groups.
 The Strategy was then provided to each Discipline Group Leader, who had the decision-making authority for the Discipline Group regarding the Strategy, for review and comment.
-Once approved by each Discipline Leader, the Strategy was then submitted for approval to the Boston Urban Area Point of Contact, Boston Police Commissioner Paul Evans and Acting Police Commissioner James Hussey, on behalf of Boston Mayor Thomas Menino.
+Once approved by each of Contact, Boston Police Commissioner Paul Evans and Acting Police Commissioner James answered) questions was established on the Internet to facilitate ongoing communication, activities among emergency response agencies within the urban area.